SantiM01/Senior-Project/NFL 2019 season.md

 ## Normalized quarterback playes color coded by Passing or rushing.
 ![pass_rush_chart_normalized](https://github.com/user-attachments/assets/3d7cae67-c044-411c-8cfe-7219e7b06f1f)

+This graph breaks down how much each quarterback passes versus runs, with blue for passing plays and orange for rushing plays.
+You can see that most QBs throw way more than they run, but some mix in a decent amount of rushing.
+A few guys stand out with a lot more orange, showing they rely on their legs more.
+This makes it easy to spot which QBs are more balanced or lean heavily on passing.

 ## distribution of pass and rush plays as a whole
 ![pass_rush_play_distribution](https://github.com/user-attachments/assets/d1f764e1-e092-424c-b14e-1a36c0b1ebe6)